 Easy to put on with help, Stay on well, Good for snow and wet play

-These mittens are not only adorable, they are high quality snow gear.
-While waterproof they also boast a breathable liner to help keep hands dry.
-They have only a single compartment, so they don’t have a thumb which makes them easy to put on but their adjustable wrist strap means they won’t fall off once they are tightened.
-The long over-sized gauntlets (sleeve) means they will fit over your child’s coat sleeves easily.
-Did I mention that these are adorable and come not only in tiger paws, but penguins,dragons,and other designs.
+These mittens are not only adorable, they’re high quality snow gear.
+These mittens are waterproof and also boast a breathable liner to help keep hands dry.
+They have only a single compartment, so they don’t have a thumb which makes them easy to put on, and their adjustable wrist strap means they won’t fall off once they are tightened.
+The long, over-sized gauntlets (sleeve) means they will fit over your child’s coat sleeves easily.
+Did I mention that these are adorable and come not only in tiger paws, but penguins, dragons, and other designs?

 Stay on well, Good for snow play

 An extra long knit cuff helps ensure these mittens stay on while playing and creates an extra barrier against the elements when placed under a jacket.
 The adjustable strap helps keep mittens in place and creates a comfortable fit.
 A plastic clip helps keep mittens together or clipped to snow pants or backpack while not being worn.

 Easy to put on with help, Machine washable

 If you don’t need to worry about keeping hands dry then these might be just what you are looking for.
 The adjustable strap to makes them easy to put on and the soft fleece will keep tiny hands cozy during play and travel.
 Fleece is light weight and washable.